Joe-Degs/disaster-management-with-smart-cities-project/disaster-management.md

 __Mitigation/Prevention__

-  the mitigation phase is before the disaster strikes. at this phase there is time to perform risk analysis, build resilient systems and improve how we maintain already running systems to protect us in the wake of emergencies.
+  the mitigation phase is before the disaster strikes. at this phase there is time to perform risk analysis, plan and build resilient systems and improve how we maintain already running systems to protect us in the wake of emergencies.
 Working to reduce the cities vulnerability to disaster is what planners concentrate on in this phase.
   - rezoning and land-use management techniques are used here to prevent impact of